Cheapest Car Insurance in Pennsylvania

 Meet Pennsylvania’s unique minimum requirements

-Pennsylvania's state minimum requirements mandate drivers to carry $15,000 per person for bodily injury, $30,000 per accident for bodily injury, and $5,000 for property damage, often written as 15/30/5.
+Pennsylvania's state minimum requirements mandate $15,000 per person for bodily injury, $30,000 per accident for bodily injury and $5,000 for property damage, often written as 15/30/5.
 Your policy must also provide $5,000 in medical benefits coverage.
-These minimums are often insufficient in serious accidents, as the average vehicle repair costs around $4,500 and total loss replacements can exceed $20,000.
+These minimums often fall short in serious accidents, as the average vehicle repair costs around $4,500 and total loss replacements can exceed $20,000.

 5. 5